 Here’s another chart for Euronav NV, a Belgian oil company.
 Over a long time period, the stock declined and a wedge pattern began to form.
 The two trend lines of the wedge began to converge in November and the price falling broke above the upper trend line in December.
 Volume and trend confirmed the pattern and breakout was readily noticeable.

-Using technical analysis isn’t a key to day trading riches, but it can increase your chances of picking winners and knowing when to cut losses with losers.
+Using technical analysis isn’t a key to day trading riches, but it can definitely increase your chances of picking winners and knowing when to cut losses with losers.
 Chart patterns are just a single tool in the toolbox though.
 Most technical patterns need to be confirmed with trend and volume before a confident trade can be entered.
 Once you have volume, trend, and pattern working in your favor, your odds of racking up profitable trades will be greatly enhanced.